Mansfield, Massachusetts: Transportation

 One of the intersections of Interstates 95 and 495 is located on the Mansfield-Foxborough town line, with both highways going through the town.
 Additionally, the town includes open and limited-access sections of Route 140, as well as part of Route 106.
 The only exits off the interstates which are located within the town are I-495 Exit 31 (linking to a limited access section of Rt.
 140 North from both directions of I-495) and I-95 Exit 13 (linking to Rt.
 140 North / South and South Main Street).
 The town also has a stop along the MBTA's commuter line between Providence and Boston, and is serviced by Mansfield Municipal Airport, which serves smaller aircraft.
 Mansfield is effectively equidistant between two international airports, with parts of the town being closer to either Logan International Airport in Boston or T.F.
 Green Airport in Warwick, Rhode Island, each of which is approximately 30 to 35 miles from the town.

+Mansfield Municipal Airport

+Mansfield Municipal Airport is a public airport located 2 mi southeast of the central business district of Mansfield.